-To celebrate Nuno Espírito Santo’s 3 year anniversary in charge of Wolves and his continued championing of Portuguese players in England, Próxima Jornada has produced a 2-part piece on his time in England so far.
-This first piece entitled, Out of Darkness Cometh Light focuses solely on Nuno’s first season in charge (2017/18).
+To celebrate Nuno Espírito Santo’s 3 year anniversary in charge of Wolves and his continued championing of Portuguese players in England, Próxima Jornada has produced Out of Darkness Cometh Light, which focuses solely on Nuno’s first season in charge (2017/18).

 On the 31st of May, 2017, Championship side Wolverhampton Wanderers decided to sack manager Paul Lambert and appoint former FC Porto manager Nuno Espírito Santo.
 Just 21 days earlier, Wolves played their last game of the 16/17